DropSnorz/OwlPlug/README.md

 Owlplug is shipped with a plugin store to automate plugin downloads and installations.
 A Store is a collection of plugins you can download and install locally.
 Plugins delivered by OwlPlug Central are available by default.
 You can configure OwlPlug to use any compatible third party store in *Store* Tab > *Stores* > *Add a new store source...*.

-### OwlPlug central
+### OwlPlug Central

-OwlPlug central is the default Store source.
+OwlPlug Central is the default store.
 It's a secure and trusted source to retrieve plugins.
-OwlPlug Central is a quick proof of concept for the Store feature integration in OwlPlug.
-For now, OwlPlug central is delivering only free Open Sourced plugins.
+OwlPlug Central is a quick proof of concept for the store feature integration.
+For now, OwlPlug Central is delivering only free open sourced plugins.

 * OwlPlug central: `http://owlplug.dropsnorz.com/store `